Wordius/haconby/content/about/index.md

 ## “But I don’t like Facebook”…

-For anyone who doesn’t ‘do Facebook’, there’s this site as well as a number of others, such as [Lincolnshire Against Needless Destruction](https://www.lincsland.co.uk).
+For anyone who doesn’t ‘do Facebook’, there’s this site as well as a number of others, such as [Lincolnshire Against Needless Destruction (LAND)](https://www.lincsland.co.uk).

+## Pronunciation

+Say it as you see it: ‘Nopy’ as in ‘copy’, or ‘Nopy’ as in ‘no-pie’.
+It all depends on how hungry you’re feeling at the time.